 of dawn and spring.
 When the pagan Germanic peoples were evangelized,

-carries the connotation of the season of the rising sun and new life in Spring.
+connotation of the season of the rising sun and new life in Spring.

 Since the Greeks, Latins and Armenians were evangelized before

 Christianity's spread to Anglo-Saxon lands, these Churches use the

 primitive title of the feast of the Resurrection -Pascha- which comes from

 the Aramaic word for Passover.
 In the New Testament the Greek word